nikhil-dewangan/new3-demo/README.md

   res.json(user);
 });

 The terms "Internet" and "network" are often used interchangeably, but they refer to , different concepts in the realm of computing and telecommunications.
 Here are the key differences:

+Using an Object Literal
+Using the new Keyword
+Using an Object Constructor.